codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

     > composer install --no-dev

-    The above command will removes the Composer packages only for development that are not needed in the production environment.
+    The above command will remove the Composer packages only for development that are not needed in the production environment.
 This will greatly reduce the vendor folder size.